-The East Sussex Pension Fund (the Fund) recognises that Environmental, Social and Corporate Governance (‘ESG’) issues can have a material impact on the long term performance of its investments.
+The East Sussex Pension Fund (the Fund) recognises that Environmental, Social and Corporate Governance (ESG) issues can have a material impact on the long-term performance of its investments.
 ESG issues can impact the Fund’s returns and reputation.
 Given this, the Fund is committed to an ongoing development of its ESG policy to ensure it reflects latest industry developments and regulations.

 Investors have a role in shaping and influencing company actions relating to human rights bringing the S of ESG into focus.
 Social performance of companies considers the operational impact on labour and other human rights issues of people and communities in which it engages.
 Currently metrics and transparency on social factors are less evident than factors such as environmental issues and can make traversing within social factors of ESG more difficult and less consistent.

 The Fund seeks to work collaboratively with like-minded institutional shareholders in order to maximise the influence that it can have on individual companies.
 This is achieved in a variety of ways, including through the membership of the LAPFF (Local Authority Pension Fund Forum) and other engagement groups.
-Collective engagement gives the Fund greater leverage over the company due to the pooling of holdings increasing the individual power and influence of investors in order to push for change.
+Collective engagement gives the Fund greater leverage over a company due to the aggregation of holdings increasing the individual power and influence of investors in order to push for change.

-To support the review the Fund has kept close links with LAPFF, who have been carrying out engagement on behalf of the member funds.
+To support the review, the Fund has kept close links with LAPFF, who have been carrying out engagement on behalf of the member funds.
 LAPFF have been liaising with Palestinian and Jewish interest groups in respect of 16 companies operating in the occupied region where member funds have some investment.
+This includes all but one named company held within the Fund in March 2022 and all those held in March 2021.
 We are supportive of the LAPFF position on the occupied territories, which seeks to encourage companies operating in that jurisdiction to review and have regard for the human rights of all individuals with whom they interact in the conduct of their operations.
-In addition, the Fund has liaised with both of its passive managers who have exposure to a small number of companies on the OHCHR list.
-As exposure for the Fund is in passive mandates, the exposure is not an active decision, they exist as they are within the MSCI World Benchmark and these products are index based strategies.
+In addition, the Fund has liaised with its investment managers who have exposure to a small number of companies on the OHCHR list to understand the risk to the value of the Fund of these holdings from a human rights perspective.